-Activity Details Surface water quality monitoring Prior to collection of groundwater samples to be laboratory analysed, water quality at the allocated groundwater sampling locations will be measured in-situ by a multi parameter water meter for physicochemical parameters including pH, oxidative/reductive potential, DO, temperature and electrical conductivity.
+Activity Details Surface water quality monitoring Water quality at the allocated surface water sampling locations will be analysed by a m parameter water meter for water quality parameters (pH, oxidative/reduction potent DO, temperature and electrical conductivity).
 Sampling method Surface water sampling will be undertaken using a sampling pole with attached dedicated container to collect samples from the centre of each lake.
 The bottle will be immersed to a depth of approximately 15 cm, laying it flat with its mouth towards the flow of the water.
 Water will then be decanted directly into laboratory supplied sample containers.
-Note: for metal analysis, bottles will not be rinsed and will be filled by decanting from another, rinsed bottle

-Activity Details Decontamination procedure Water monitoring equipment such as the multi parameter water meter will be decontaminated with laboratory grade detergent and rinsed with deionised water between sample locations.
+Note: for metal analysis, bottles will not be rinsed and will be filled by decanting from another, rinsed bottle.
+Decontamination procedure Water monitoring equipment such as the multi parameter water meter will be rinsed with laboratory grade detergent and rinsed with deionised water between sample locations.
 The sample containers used with the sample pole will be replaced between sampling locations to prevent cross contamination.
 Dedicated disposable nitrile gloves will be used during the collection of each sample.

-Sample preservation Samples will be collected in laboratory supplied bottles containing appropriate preservatives and immediately stored in an insulated cooler chilled with ice bricks upon sampling and during road freight to the laboratory.
+Activity Details Sample preservation Samples will be collected in laboratory supplied bottles containing appropriate preservatives and immediately stored in an insulated cooler chilled with ice bricks upor sampling and during road freight to the laboratory.
 Samples for total metals analysis were not filtered.
 Samples will be submitted to the laboratory accompanied by COC documentation.
 Waste disposal Surface water samples taken for field water quality analysis will be returned to each location after sampling.